rstudio/rmarkdown/authoring_shiny.md

 ![Shiny Presentation](images/shiny-run-presentation.png)

 Shiny Docs combine the expressiveness of R Markdown with the interactivity of Shiny.
-These documents can be run locally on the desktop or be deployed to [Shiny Server v1.2](http://www.rstudio.com/shiny/server/) or [ShinyApps](http://www.rstudio.com/shiny/hosted/) (see the [Deployment] section below for more details).
+These documents can be run locally on the desktop or be deployed to [ShinyApps](http://www.rstudio.com/shiny/hosted/) or Shiny Server v1.2 (see the [Deployment] section below for more details).

 ## Getting Started